frictionlessdata/datapackage-js/README.md

 //    at "/properties/missingValues/type" in profile
 ```

 As a good citiziens we've decided to check out recource descriptor validity.
 And it's not valid!
-We sould use an array for `missingValues` property.
+We should use an array for `missingValues` property.
 Also don't forget to have an empty string as a missing value:

 ```javascript
 resource.descriptor.schema['missingValues'] = ['', 'N/A']